 Michigan ordered them shut down.

-According to an article in Politico by UC Davis law professor Elizabeth Jo, this is a part of the state's policing power, which is reserved by the Tenth Amendment, and it's been affirmed in case law pretty consistently.
+According to an article in Politico by UC Davis law professor Elizabeth Joe, this is a part of the state's policing power, which was reserved by the 10th Amendment.

 The question of whether Trump could do that on a national level, that's an open question, with experts not really having a good take on it because there isn't a good precedent.

-Most think that he could do it, or if he could do it, it would take the form of an executive order, using this national emergency declaration as the groundwork.
+Most think that he could do it, or if he could do it, it would take the form of an executive order using this national emergency declaration as the groundwork.

 The courts could try to challenge it, but they might not be quick to do that while the virus situation is still an active threat.